w-henderson/Unlimited-YouTube-Search/README.md

 Parameters:
 - `query`: the string to search for
 - `minResults` (optional): the minimum number of results to return.
 UYTS will continue making requests until it reaches this number or runs out of results.
 The default value of 0 will make one search request.
+- `timeout` (optional): the number of seconds to wait before giving up on the request, defaults to 5

 Attributes:
 - `results`: list of search results